Lawn Aeration Tips and Tricks

 When to Aerate Your Lawn

-For warm-season grasses—such as Zoysia, Bermuda, and Centipede—you’ll want to aerate your lawn in the spring or early summer, because this is when these grasses are growing most rapidly.
-Conversely, cool-season grasses—such as Fescue, Kentucky Bluegrass, and Perennial Ryegrass—are best aerated in the fall, because this is when top growth slows and root growth increases.
+For warm-season grasses—such as Zoysia, Bermuda, and Centipede—you’ll want to aerate your lawn in the spring or early summer.
+Warmer seasons are when these grasses are growing most rapidly.
+Conversely, cool-season grasses—such as Fescue, Kentucky Bluegrass, and Perennial Ryegrass—are best aerated in the fall.
+Cooler seasons are when top growth slows and root growth increases.
 As always, it’s best to do your research on the type of grass you have in your yard so you can know when to aerate it.

 On the other hand, overseeding is when you sow seed directly over a lawn to fill in bare spots or improve the density of your grass.
 This is often done just after aerating to help the grass seed take root.

 Now that you have everything you need to know about aeration, there’s only one thing left to do: get outside, get aerating, and help your lawn breathe.
 Your yard will thank you later.

 Download an in-depth PDF to see aeration benefits in action: